EnzoUbaldoPetrocco/ExperimentalRoboticsLab/README.md

 - Rooms are mapped as specific Pose (x,y,theta);
 - Robot is a point;
 - The usage of json file as a way of exchanging information is not a proper way of passing information among nodes.
 But since the file does not change continously, it may be considered a weak limitation in terms of performance.
+- Ros Parameter Server is not used properly, this method is not efficient and also not standardly correct, a better method must be implemented.

 ### Possible improvements
 Many possible improvements can be achieved: